Skip to content

 The most significant difference between Pomodoro sauce and marinara is the thickness.
 While marinara is chunkier, it is also a little runnier.
 Pomodoro sauce is completely smooth but thicker in nature because it cooks down over time.

-In addition to those, the ingredients can vary as well.
-Marinara has a few more things, such as oregano and occasionally red pepper flakes.
+The ingredients can vary.
+Marinara contains a few more things, such as oregano and occasionally red pepper flakes.

 Ingredients and Substitutions

 • Tomatoes – These can be canned tomatoes or fresh tomatoes.
-When using canned tomatoes, I prefer San Marzano.
+I prefer San Marzano when using canned tomatoes,

 • Oil – Use a good extra virgin olive oil in this pomodoro sauce.